► S8 limo has 563bhp twin-turbo V8

 Well, no matter which way you look at it, the S8 is massive and built for a particular audience.
 In fact, it’s pretty much entirely reserved for The One Per Cent; predicted UK pricing is hovering around the £100k mark and a petrol V8, even with cylinder deactivation, is far from economical if you want to use some of the S8’s punch.

 None of this is shocking news when we’re talking about a high-performance limo, though.
-And, if that predicted price comes true, that'll make the S8 around £25k or £40k cheaper than its Mercedes and BMW rivals respectively.
+And, if that predicted price comes true, that'll make the S8 around £40k or £65k cheaper than a Mercedes-AMG GT63 or Bentley Flying Spur respectively.

 Audi S8: verdict